What is UV Sterilization?

-Ultraviolet (UV) sterilization is a disinfecting technique that uses UV light to kill or damage microorganisms, such as bacteria, viruses, and fungi.
+Ultraviolet (UV) sterilization is a disinfecting technique, carried out using equipment such as a laminar flow hood, that uses UV light to kill or damage microorganisms, such as bacteria, viruses, and fungi.

 UV light is an electromagnetic radiation with a wavelength shorter than visible light, but longer than X-ray radiation.
 The UV light spectrum is split into different types, including UVA, UVB, and UVC.
 These types vary in wavelength, penetration capabilities, and effects on living organisms.